Chapter 4. Opening Files

 4.1.
 Introducing File Pickers

-By default, LazyVim ships with the Telescope picker enabled.
+LazyVim ships with Fzf.lua, a high-performance "picker" utility for selecting items from a list.
 It provides a picker interface with preview and fuzzy search capabilities.
 If you’ve used the command menu in many modern editors (or even Github or Slack), you may know what I’m talking about.
 The picker itself doesn’t care what you are picking, and it is used for a wide variety of tasks built into LazyVim or as third-party plugins, including opening files, selecting open buffers, project-wide search, and more.

 The most common picker task you will perform is to open a file using fuzzy search.
 I use this command dozens, maybe hundreds of times per day, so it’s a good thing it’s got a really accessible keybinding.